Fact Sheet FS1196

 If you are preparing a meal that requires cooking prior to packing, be sure to cook food to proper temperature for the required amount of time.
 Once the food is cooked, refrigerate it immediately until it is time to pack the picnic.
 Try to plan just the right amount of food to take.
-That way you won't have to worry about the storage or safety of leftovers.
+That way, you won't have to worry about the storage or safety of picnic leftovers.

-When using cold foods it is important to keep them cold once the food has been prepared.
+When using cold foods, it is important to keep them cold once the food has been prepared.
 For example, if you use mayonnaise and cold cuts to make sandwiches, be sure to wrap them securely in plastic wrap or foil and store them in the refrigerator until packing them in the picnic cooler at the last minute.

-Raw foods, such as chicken, burgers, and fresh fish for grilling should be stored in a sealed container or zip lock freezer bag and stored in a separate cooler from the ready-to-eat-foods.
+Raw foods, such as chicken, burgers, and fresh fish for grilling should be stored in a sealed container or ziplock freezer bag and stored in a separate cooler from the ready-to-eat-foods.
 These foods should be kept very cold with ice to remain cold throughout the day.
 When taking foods off the grill, put them on a clean plate.

 Don't put cooked food on a platter that held raw meat.
-When cooking these foods it is best to use a food thermometer and adhere to these recommendations:
+When cooking these foods, it is best to use a food thermometer and adhere to these recommendations:

-By following a few simple safety precautions, you can make eating healthy, safely prepared food the key to a successful picnic adventure along the Jersey shore.
+By following a few simple safety precautions, you can make eating healthy, safely-prepared food the key to a successful picnic adventure along the Jersey shore.
 Pack a variety of healthy Jersey Fresh fruits and vegetables, whole grain foods, and water to ensure a nutritious outing that will provide the energy for all of your adventures.
-Choose fun physical activities such as walking, hiking, canoeing, bicycling, and swimming to get moving and healthy.
-A healthy picnic that is cooked, packed and stored properly can be the ticket to a wonderful family bonding experience!
+Choose fun, physical activities such as walking, hiking, canoeing, bicycling, and swimming to get moving and healthy.
+A healthy picnic that is cooked, packed, and stored properly can be the ticket to a wonderful family bonding experience!
 Please see the other Jersey Summer Shore Safety fact sheets for more tips on enjoying the outdoors in a safe, environmentally responsible way.

 Copyright © 2022 Rutgers, The State University of New Jersey.
 All rights reserved.

 For more information: njaes.rutgers.edu.

-Cooperating Agencies: Rutgers, The State University of New Jersey, U.S. Department of Agriculture, and County Boards of Chosen Freeholders.
+Cooperating Agencies: Rutgers, The State University of New Jersey, U.S. Department of Agriculture, and Boards of County Commissioners.
 Rutgers Cooperative Extension, a unit of the Rutgers New Jersey Agricultural Experiment Station, is an equal opportunity program provider and employer.